openxla/stablehlo/docs/spec.md

     std::fesetround(FE_TONEAREST);
     static_cast<int32_t>(std::rint(scale * std::pow(2, shift))) = multipler;
 ```

+The above conversion allows for the transformation of a StableHLO program that
+uses quantized types with floating-point scales to quantized types with integer
+scales.
+The latter allows for integer-only arithmetic.
+At a high-level, any
+computations specified in the operational semantics using floating-point scales
+can be realized using integer scales with integer-only arithmetic.
+Refer to
+[dot_general](#dot_general) op for an example.
+The exact manner in which a
+computation involving floating-point scales is converted to a computation using
+integer scales for each individual operation is implementation-defined.
+Also,
+the bit width of the multiplier and shift, chosen for each operation, is
+implementation defined.

 For simplicity, we will only use floating-point scale when defining the
 operation specification, unless otherwise specified.